filecoin-project/filecoin-docs/content/en/fvm/how-tos/deploy-a-contract/index.md

     ✨  Done in 79.61s.
     ```

     The deployment process should take a couple of minutes.
-Once the contract has successfully deployed, Hardhat will give you a contract address you can use to interact with the contract.
+Once the contract has been successfully deployed, Hardhat will give you a contract address you can use to interact with the contract.

 1. You can now interact with your contract using the contract address given by Hardhat.
 1. Done!